 - Cracked grains.
 If you want chewy nuggets in your bread, choose a coarse chop.
 If you want the whole grains to blend, use a fine chop.
-Our Western Cracked Wheat is a coarse chop, our High Country Whole Grain Cereal Blend is a medium chop, and our Teton Valley Whole Grain Cereal Blend is a fine chop.
+Our Western Cracked Wheat is a coarse chop, and our Teton Valley Whole Grain Cereal Blend is a fine chop.

 - Whole grain berries.
 You will want to soak these overnight before using them or cook them for 30 minutes.